Florispro/gettingandcleaningdataproject/README.md

 - Rename the variables and values to be more descriptive
 - Get only the variables for the mean and standard deviation measurements
 - Merge the observations in one dataset
-- On the merged set it does a summarization (mean) on by activity and subject.
+- On the merged set it does a summarization (mean) by activity and subject.
+- It splits the columns into several columns, to turn the dataset into long-form
 - Finally it writes the resulting clean dataset to disk ('clean_set.txt').

 We will go through the cleaning process in detail.